Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: The 21cm galaxy mock data

+Here, $\bar{x}_\mathrm{HI}(z)$ denotes the volume-averaged neutral fraction, and $\langle 1+\delta_\mathrm{HI}\rangle(z)$ is the mean density contrast averaged over neutral cells only.
+This separation is exact in \texttt{21cmFAST}, where $x_\mathrm{HI}(\mathbf{x})$ is binary for each cell.
 These quantities are directly computed from the 21cm simulation outputs and saved as labels for network training.
 This parameter combination enables constraints on both the EoR timeline and the distinction of different reionization scenarios~\citep{Hutter2023b}.